 Bagni Medusa:

-Smart Tips: Shore Excursions vs Exploring on Your Own from Genoa Port
+Smart Tips: Shore Excursions vs Exploring on Your Own

 Cultural & City Experiences

-Land-Based Riviera Excursions
+Land Based Riviera Excursions

-For a longer excursion, guided tours take you to the Cinque Terre villages by train or boat.
-This allows you to visit multiple colorful towns in a single day, while still returning to the ship on time.
+Cinque Terre Day Trip (Viator): These longer excursions travel to the Cinque Terre villages by train or boat.
+Because of this, visitors can explore several colorful towns while still returning to the ship on time.

 Flavors of Genoa Port: The Soul of the Mediterranean

-Genoa is known for simple, flavorful dishes that reflect its maritime history and coastal setting.
+This area is known for simple, flavorful dishes that reflect its maritime history and coastal setting.
 Fresh ingredients, olive oil, and local traditions shape the cuisine, so even quick meals can feel authentic and memorable.

-Focaccia Genovese:
+Focaccia Genovese

 This local staple is thick, soft, and rich with olive oil and sea salt.
 It’s enjoyed throughout the day, and locals often eat it in the morning with coffee, which makes it a unique part of the city’s food culture.

-Pansotti with Walnut Sauce:
+Pansotti with Walnut Sauce

 These triangular pasta pockets are filled with wild herbs and greens.
 The creamy walnut sauce is a rich alternative to tomato or pesto, so it stands out as one of the region’s most distinctive dishes.

-Stoccafisso alla Genovese:
+Stoccafisso alla Genovese

 A hearty dish made with slow-cooked dried cod, potatoes, and olives.
 It reflects the city’s maritime roots, but it also offers a deeper, more traditional flavor compared to lighter seafood options.

-Trofie al Pesto:
+Trofie al Pesto

 A thin, savory pancake made from chickpea flour and baked in a wood-fired oven.
 It’s a simple street food, but it’s full of flavor and easy to grab while exploring.

-Ligurian White Wine (Vermentino or Pigato):
+Ligurian White Wine (Vermentino or Pigato)

 These crisp wines pair perfectly with seafood and lighter dishes.
 They’re widely available, so they’re an easy way to experience local flavors.

-Aperol or Campari Spritz:
+Aperol or Campari Spritz

 A classic Italian aperitivo made with prosecco and bitters.
 It’s refreshing and light, which makes it ideal for a break between sightseeing stops.

-Italian Espresso:
+Italian Espresso

 This citrus liqueur is served chilled and often enjoyed after a meal.
 It’s bright and refreshing, so it’s a great way to end your dining experience.

-Local Craft Beer:
+Local Craft Beer

-Trattoria Rosmarino: A stylish spot near the main square.
+A stylish spot near the main square.
 It’s highly rated for its fresh take on Genovese classics like pesto lasagna.

-Antica Friggitoria Carega: Situated right near the port, this shop has been frying fresh seafood for over a century.
+Situated right near the port, this shop has been frying fresh seafood for over a century.
 It’s perfect for grabbing a paper cone of calamari to eat while you walk.

-Il Marin: Located inside Eataly in the Porto Antico, this restaurant offers stunning views of the harbor.
+Located inside Eataly in the Porto Antico, this restaurant offers stunning views of the harbor.
 It’s a great spot for high-quality, modern Italian cuisine.

 Where to Shop

-Via XX Settembre:
+Via XX Settembre

 This is the city’s main shopping avenue, known for its grand architecture and sweeping stone arches.
 It’s lined with popular brands and department stores, so it’s a great place to browse while also enjoying the impressive setting.

-Botteghe Storiche (Historic Shops):
+Botteghe Storiche (Historic Shops)

-Via Garibaldi Area:
+Via Garibaldi Area

 While the street itself is known for its palaces, the surrounding area features antique shops and small boutiques.
 It’s a good place to look for unique items, especially if you enjoy vintage finds.

-Mercato Orientale:
+Mercato Orientale

 This covered market offers a more local shopping experience, with fresh produce, meats, and regional specialties.
 It’s a lively spot, and it also gives you a glimpse into everyday life in the city.

-Corso Italia Promenade Shops:
+Corso Italia Promenade Shops

 Along the waterfront, you’ll find smaller shops, cafés, and seasonal vendors.
 It’s a relaxed place to browse, especially if you want a break from the busier city streets.